alpguvenir/UniversumBE/README.md

 Running from a jar/war file:

 To create a jar/war file, use the following command:
-Based on the value between the packaging tags in the pom.xml we are able to create either of the
+Based on the value between the packaging tags in the pom.xml we are able to create either of the packaging type:
 ```diff
 ./mvnw clean package
 ```